psychemedia/storytelling-notes/devils-violin.md

 "Ahem!" said the Gypsy, deep in thought.
 After a while he replied, smiling unperceived, " And what will you, Mr. Devil, do with the fiddle ? "

-" I shall play on it, and everybody will follow me wberever I wish."
+" I shall play on it, and everybody will follow me wherever I wish."

 " Very well, then, but first carry out your promise ! "

 " With pleasure ; but remember that your fiddle belongs to me, otherwise you will fare badly !
 Now, bestride this bulrush, as if it were a horse, and follow me."

-The Gypsy obeyed the bidding of the Devil, and in one moment both flew through tbe air towards the East.
+The Gypsy obeyed the bidding of the Devil, and in one moment both flew through the air towards the East.

 The Sun was about setting, when the Devil and the Gypsy alighted from their airy steeds, by the Szamos-between-the-Mountains.
-The Devil took bold of tbe Gypsy's hand, leading him to a waterfall, and took out of the shallow bed of the river a handful of gravel, givîng it to the Gypsy.
+The Devil took bold of the Gypsy's hand, leading him to a waterfall, and took out of the shallow bed of the river a handful of gravel, givîng it to the Gypsy.

 " Hère is what I promised.
 The bottom of this river and the cave behind the waterfall are covered with gold.
 It is ail yours ; but give me your fiddle."